 When commissioning a dog portrait from a photo, how do you choose THE photo?
 That is one of the frequently asked questions I get.
 The answer is simple, really – just email me a bunch of your favorite photos (even smartphone shots) and I’ll choose the best for your pet portrait etching!
 It’s good to send images that are in focus and no filters applied.

 DOG PORTRAIT FROM PHOTO

-Remember, you don’t have to choose THE image – I will, so no pressure.
+Remember, you don’t have to choose THE image – I will help, so no pressure.
 Let’s walk through the creation of Erby’s custom dog portrait, starting with mom emailing 4 of her favorite snapshots from her phone, me choosing the best image and finally, Erby’s finished dog portrait sitting right next to Erby (and mom’s reaction when she opened it!).

 Every year, I create three complimentary dog portraits for Dogs on Deployment (501c that helps military pet owners find a loving foster home for their pet while they deploy).
 Each custom dog portrait etching is for the top 3 dogs winners vying for DoD mascot title for that year (advocating for military pets).
 Military pet moms and dads submit their photos and crazy amazing stories of how their pet has helped them through life.

 Erby and her mom had just that: a crazy, amazing story.
 I’ll share that in a minute, but first, here are the images that were emailed to me.